PieterKas/Transaction-Binding-Proof/README.md

 * iat (Issued At): The timestamp at which the Transaction Binding proof was created (REQUIRED)
 * jti (JWT ID): A unique identifier for the JWT to mitigate replay attacks (REQUIRED).
-* tth: Hash of the Transaction Token (see transaction token draft).
+* tth: Hash of the Transaction Token (see transaction token draft - https://datatracker.ietf.org/doc/draft-tulshibagwale-oauth-transaction-tokens/).
 The value MUST be the result of a base64url encoding (as defined in Section 2 of [RFC7515]) the SHA-256 [SHS] hash of the ASCII encoding of the associated access token's value.
 (OPTIONAL)
 * rqd: A claim, whose value is a JSON object the describes the request details bound to the workload identity.
 The contents of the rqd claim changes, depending on the typeof request.

 ### Request Details Claim